 09 Jul Spain in a Glass: Wine, Culture and More

 Are you ready to be guided on a fascinating wine journey across Spain?
-This is our own educational but fun way to share our knowledge about Spanish wines with you.
+This is our own educational but fun way to share our knowledge about Spanish wine regions with you.
 Firmly rooted in tradition and steeped in history but at the same time modern and vibrant, Spain is a country of contrasts.
 Whether it is the climate, culture or geography, Spain offers spectacular variety.
 From rustic to refined, traditional to innovative, red, white, sparkling and fortified, the wines of Spain along with a legendary cuisine, all have something very special to offer.

 Northwest Spain wine region